Sautenich/UAV-VLPA/README.md

 This repository includes:
-- The implementation of the UAV-VLA framework.
+- The implementation of the UAV-VLPA* framework.

 ### UAV-VLPA* Framework